epfl-ada/ada-2024-project-thelordsofdata/index.md

 # Conclusion

-Alright, Hollywood, listen up.
+"Alright, Hollywood, listen up.
 Let me tell you, I know success better than anyone, and I'm about to give you some advice-free of charge, because I care, okey?

 Hollywood has the tools, talent, and tenacity to bounce back stronger than ever.
 By focusing on data-driven strategies, embracing innovation, and delivering content that resonates globally, we can ensure that **Made in America** movies once again dominate the box office.

 Believe, me Hollywood, nobody knows how to win over an audience like I do.
 You'll be number one globally in no time.
-Let’s make it happen—because nobody does it better than Hollywood!
+Let’s make it happen—because nobody does it better than Hollywood!"

+- Donald J. Trump, champion of women's rights

 ---